insightfinder/InsightAgent/netexperience-agent/README.md

   sampling_interval: 60
 ```

 **Note:** The agent will automatically create the InsightFinder project if it doesn't exist.
-You don't need to manually create the project in the InsightFinder UI first.

 ## Installation